michael-p-k/MarathonPredictor/README.md

 __Objective 2:__ Are marathon win times similarly connected to weather conditions and elevation changes?

-__Objective 3:__ How can an average runner adjust their pacing plan to account for race day conditions and run a smart marathon?
+__Objective 3:__ How can runners adjust their pacing plan to account for race day conditions and run a smart marathon?

 I first compiled a data set by scraping marathon race results and course elevation profile metrics from the web and joined corresponding weather data queried from a NOAA database.
 This involved regex, beautiful soup, selenium, and a lot of data cleaning.
 (See MarathonDataCollection.ipynb if interested in the details.)